 2006) A Moment Like This - Leona Lewis

 Now I bet this is one everyone knows.
 It's not Christmas related but boy, did Leona sing it well.
 8/10

 Now, I really like this song.
 Like, really like it!
 However, a Christmas song?
 The piano gives it a festive feel so it gets away with that marker.
 7/10

 2004) Do They Know It's Christmas? - Band Aid 20

 I don't really know how to say this ... (because it is for charity) but it's utterly rubbish.
 However, Bob Geldof decided to re-record the song with modern-day artists to raise more money for the cause - which is great.
 However, you had 20 years to come up with a new song, Bob.
 20 years!
 Nowhere near as good as the original but at least this song mentions Christmas.
 5/10

 2003) Mad World - Michael Andrews ft.
 Gary Jules

 I love every version of this song.
-This version is particularly emotional and somber.
+This version is particularly emotional and sombre.
 Is it really appropriate for Christmas?
-Maybe for the post-family gathering reflection, ‘Mad World’ sounds just about right.
+Maybe for the post-family-gathering reflection, 'Mad World' sounds just about right.
 6/10